What Is Otitis Media?

 Otitis media is generally not serious if it is promptly and properly treated.
 With the help of your physician, you and/or your child can feel and hear better very soon.

-What does an ear infection feel like?
+What does an ear infection feel like in adults?

 Symptoms of an ear infection can depend on the type of infection, but most patients generally have pain (stabbing, throbbing, or continuous) accompanied by things like pressure or even hearing loss.
 Some types of infection can also cause dizziness or visible redness and warmth in the ear.